cairo-book/cairo-book/src/ch02-02-data-types.md

 #### Felt Type

 In Cairo, if you don't specify the type of a variable or argument, its type defaults to a field element, represented by the keyword `felt252`.
 In the context of Cairo, when we say “a field element” we mean an integer in the range `0 <= x < P`, where `P` is a very large prime number currently equal to `P = 2^{251} + 17 * 2^{192}+1`.
-When adding, subtracting, or multiplying, if the result falls outside the specified range of the prime number, an overflow occurs, and an appropriate multiple of P is added or subtracted to bring the result back within the range (i.e., the result is computed modulo P).
+When adding, subtracting, or multiplying, if the result falls outside the specified range of the prime number, an overflow (or underflow) occurs, and an appropriate multiple of P is added or subtracted to bring the result back within the range (i.e., the result is computed modulo P).

 The most important difference between integers and field elements is division: Division of field elements (and therefore division in Cairo) is unlike regular CPUs division, where integer division `x / y` is defined as `[x/y]` where the integer part of the quotient is returned (so you get `7 / 3 = 2`) and it may or may not satisfy the equation `(x / y) * y == x`,